Building Your Team

 - Delegate tasks and oversee the work of event staff and projects.

-- Event coordinators may take on part or all of some of the roles listed below.
+- In some cases, support or fulfil some of the other roles listed below.

-The Marketing & Communications Manager will oversee all external-facing communications and promotional material.
-They work closely with the designer(s) to create a consistent and appropriate aesthetic and brand for the event, and link this with communications and messaging that clearly portrays the event’s identity.
+The marketing and communications manager will oversee all external-facing communications and promotional material.
+They work closely with the designers to create a consistent and appropriate aesthetic and brand for the event, and link this with communications and messaging that clearly portrays the event’s identity.

 - Create and execute a marketing plan for the event.